A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Introduction

 The objective function of \eqref{eq:prob} contains a differentiable part $F$ that encodes the control-state system.
 The control $u \colon [t_0,T] \to \set{0} \cup [a, b]$ at each time instance $t$ is either off ($u(t) = 0$) or takes values in the interval $[a,b]$ with $0 < a < b$.
 The total variation term $\TV(\sgn(u))$ penalizes each switch between these two modes.
 Finally, the function $g$ acts as a pricing function and is assumed to be strongly convex on $[a,b]$.
 In \cref{sec:full_problem}, we study a variant of \eqref{eq:prob} with vector-valued controls.
 The precise assumptions on the data are given in \cref{sec:full_problem}.

-The motivation for this article arises from the study of optimal control problems for pandemic models.
+Our investigation of \eqref{eq:prob} was motivated by the study of control problems for pandemic models.
 Tracing back to \cite{Kermack1927}, the underlying processes can be approximated by nonlinear ordinary differential equations, see also \cite{Brauer2019}.
-In reality control is carried out by certain political measures, like mask-mandates or lockdowns, see \cite{Bedford2020}.
-Once such a measure is decided upon, the explicit implementation may still vary.
-Qualitatively one can expect the effectivity of such a measure to scale with its cost up to an inherent limit, such that convex functions are a reasonable choice for the pricing.
-Additionally the decision to use a certain measure in itself comes with a political cost, but at least switching between major decisions daily is not an option.
-The explicit balancing of actual and political costs is subject to an ethical debate and will not be attempted in this article.

-Even though \eqref{eq:prob} was motivated by the control of pandemic models, the problem has further applications.
+The $\TV$ term is introduced as a penalization for the number of switches.
+Problem \eqref{eq:prob} has further applications.
 One of them is the optimal control of gas networks \cite{Goettlich2021,Goettlich2018,Bachmann2019,Schmidt2020}.
 Another application is the control of heatpumps, see \cite{Huang2018}, where effective cycle planning for multiple units can reduce peak electricity demands while ensuring sufficient heating.
-Another application would be cycle optimization of a single unit to increase durability.
+It can also be applied to the cycle optimization of a single unit to minimize energy consumption while increasing the durability.

 A problem very similar to \eqref{eq:prob} was studied in \cite{Bock2025}, although with completely different techniques.
 Up to this contribution, we are not aware of publications related to \eqref{eq:prob}.